Skip to content

 Sign up to receive email updates from Arizona Wanderings

-8 Responses to “Fly Tying: The Chubby Chernobyl”
+8 thoughts on “Fly Tying: The Chubby Chernobyl”

 Thanks for the last two step by steps Ben, I never really used foam before but after seeing the Mini Hopper in action I have been looking to use more.
 I love it because it’s really hard to sink.
 Also the way you explain and show it, its easy to use and create great flies.